fischtank44/Flight_Engineer/README.md

 ![alt text](https://github.com/fischtank44/flight_engineer/raw/master/images/all_features_cycles_to_fail.png)

-### Linear regression.
+### Linear regression predicting cycles to failure.
 The plots of the first model indicated that the features contained data that was increasing/decreasing at a rate that was accelerating as the engines approached the end of their life cycle.
 As shown in this graph:

 ![alt text](https://github.com/fischtank44/flight_engineer/raw/master/images/pred_vs_actual_reg_regression.png)

-### Linear regression with a log transformed target variable.
+### Linear regression predicting log transformed cycles to failure.
-This is an indication that a log transformation would be useful.
-The first transformation was a log transformation of the y variable.
-Log variables started as high as 5.8 (350 cycles of life) and continued down to 0 (one life cycle remaining).
+This was an indication that a transformation would be necessary.
+The first attempt was a natural log transformation of the target value (cycles to failure).
+The log variables started at values as high as 5.8916 (362 life cycles remaining), but all engines continued down to a value of 0 (1 life cycle remaining).
 The results where significantly improved as shown in this plot:

 ![alt text](https://github.com/fischtank44/flight_engineer/raw/master/images/training_cycles_to_fail.png)